ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

 ## Batch Processing

-Batch processing is a data processing technique in which data is collected, processed, and stored in chunks or batches at scheduled intervals.
-Unlike real-time processing, where data is handled immediately as it arrives, batch processing involves the processing of accumulated data over a specific period.
+Batch processing is a technique in which collected data is processed and stored in chunks or batches at scheduled intervals.
+Unlike real-time processing, where data is handled as it arrives, batch processing involves processing accumulated data over a specific period.
 Batch processing is suitable for scenarios where the delay between data collection and processing is acceptable, and real-time responsiveness is not critical.
-It offers advantages in terms of resource efficiency, scalability, and ease of management for processing large volumes of data in a systematic and controlled manner.
+It offers advantages in terms of resource efficiency, scalability, and ease of management for processing large volumes of data systematically and controlled.

-Data is collected over a predefined time period, such as hourly, daily, or weekly intervals.
-Once a batch of data is collected, it is processed as a group.
+Data is collected over a predefined period, such as hourly, daily, or weekly intervals.
+Once a batch of data is gathered, it is processed as a group.
 Processing often involves running predefined operations or tasks on the entire batch.
-Common tasks include sorting, filtering, aggregating, and transforming the data.
-Batch processing is typically scheduled to run at specific times, often during non-peak hours to minimize impact on system resources.
+Typical tasks include sorting, filtering, aggregating, and transforming the data.
+Batch processing is typically scheduled to run at specific times, often during non-peak hours, to minimise impact on system resources.
 Batch processing is resource-efficient as it allows the system to process data in large volumes without the need for real-time responsiveness.
 Once processing is complete, the results are typically stored or outputted to a destination, such as a database, data warehouse, or another file.
 Output data may be used for reporting, analysis, or other downstream processes.

 Pinterest employs batch processing in various aspects of its data analytics and platform optimisation.
 While real-time streaming is crucial for immediate user interactions and recommendations, batch processing plays a significant role in tasks that can be performed periodically or don't require instant responses.